Code-Institute-Submissions/find-a-match/README.md

 ##### Rewards

-- When player find all matching cards time spend on finding them is taken to      validate and show player feedback about his play.
+- When player find`s all matching cards, the time spent on finding them is taken to validate and to give to the player a feedback about his score.
-- There are 5 levels of rewards for player time of play.
+- There are 5 levels of rewards for player`s time of play.
-- Each reward give player corresponding message here is where humor part come     in.
+- Each reward gives to the player a corresponding message.
+Here is where the humour part comes in.

 <div align="center">
 <img src="/readme_files/reward-1.png" width="500" target="_blank" rel="noopener" alt="reward">